Open-Source-Armada/OSA-Shantak-Mk1/README.md

 Ship is set to both fly and aim at a smooth sensitivity (tune to your taste), Boost keybind removes these limits allowing for faster pitch/yaw.

 This can be altered to be the more common method of aiming, having higher sense as standard, and having the ships pitch/yaw slow down for aiming.
 (Swap the BoostMin/BoostMax Off values with its On values, remember to set it in the pitch/yaw lever fields too)

 Armoured using known methods of meta plating, including big plate health, voxel armour and segmented and layered plating.

-Its primarlily plated using char across the ship, alloys are on the side/rear armour.
+Its primarily plated using char across the ship, alloys are on the side/rear armour.

 145 m/s max speed using T2 thrusters, 141 with tripod + gunner.